basic-web-components/basic-web-components/packages/basic-component-mixins/docs/ShadowElementReferences.md

 ## ShadowElementReferences
 Mixin to create references to elements in a component's Shadow DOM subtree.

-This adds a member on the component called `$` that can be used to reference shadow elements with IDs.
+This adds a member on the component called `this.$` that can be used to reference shadow elements with IDs.
 E.g., if component's shadow contains an element `<button id="foo">`, then this mixin will create a member `this.$.foo` that points to that button.

 Such references simplify a component's access to its own elements.
 In exchange, this mixin trades off a one-time cost of querying all elements in